 Giving a speech at any time can be incredibly nerve-wracking, let alone at a wedding.
 Wedding speeches can really take your audience on an emotional rollercoaster, especially when done right.
 So we’ve pulled together some wedding speech tips to help you deliver a memorable speech.

 Wedding Speech Tips

-So we caught up with leading speech writer, commentator and coach, Lawrence Bernstein, who’s got some top tips to help you get started…
+We caught up with leading speechwriter, commentator and coach, Lawrence Bernstein, who’s got some top wedding speech tips to help you get started.

 Although your primary purpose is to talk about your daughter in your wedding speech, don’t make the mistake of forgetting to mention your new son-in-law.
 Love him or loathe him, half the guests are there for him and they’ll be wanting to know how happy you are for them both.